h5bp/main.css/README.md

 ### _helpers.css

-Along with the base styles, we also provide some commonly used helper classes.
+Along with the base styles, we also provide some commonly used helper classes which would help you to create your own repository.

 #### `.hidden`